awssat/laravel-blade-audit/README.md

 ## Introduction
-Laravel's console command to print extensive information about any blade view in laravel's project.
+Laravel's artisan command to show extensive information about any blade view in laravel's project.

 ## Features